Vacancy and Unoccupancy Clauses in Property Insurance

 However, the line is not always bright.
 In Langill v.
 Vermont Mutual Insurance Co., 268 F.3d 46 (1st Cir.
 2001), the First Circuit Court of Appeals addressed a case where tenants had moved out of a rental property in Norton, Massachusetts.
 The owner’s husband began renovating the property, keeping utilities active and maintaining a small collection of items inside: his tools, a step ladder, two chairs, a mattress with frame and box spring, a radio, and an ashtray.
 An arson fire destroyed the property approximately 70 days after the tenants left.

 The court held the property was vacantdespite the presence of these items.
-It reasoned that the “sparse inventory of chairs, mattress, and step ladder did not advance the approximation to an inhabited abode,” and that midday renovation work did not convey the appearance of residential living.
+It reasoned that the sparse inventory of chairs, mattress, and step ladder did not approximate an inhabited dwelling, and that midday renovation work did not convey the appearance of residential living.
 The items were incidental to renovation — they did not make the property a functioning household.

 Furnishings Must Indicate Habitation